Rent or Buy? 5 Reasons Why Companies Often Choose Rentals

 Equipment rental is not often thought of as an option and seen as a cost adder rather than a money-saving strategy.
 There is some truth to that notion, but it really depends on how often the equipment is being used and how much it costs to rent vs. buy.

-There are many situations in which a company may prefer to rent or buy warehouse automation technology:
+There are many situations in which a company may prefer to rent warehouse automation technology:

 - Money savings over time